 Arendelle Flashbacks: Hans (Tyler Jacob Moore) of the Southern Isles comes up with a plan to trap Elsa in an urn in order to rule Arendelle as King, but what he doesn’t know is that someone’s already in the urn — The Snow Queen (Elizabeth Mitchell).
 Kristoff and Elsa decide to take matters into their own hands where they decide they’ll go to Hans themselves in order to stop him before he can stop Elsa.
 The Snow Queen freezes Hans and sends his brothers running then reveals to Elsa that she’s her aunt.

 Regina asks Henry about who he thinks wrote the book to which he replies, he doesn’t know, then agrees to help Regina find the author.
 When thinking of a name for their operation, Regina chooses Mongoose.
-As Caitlin mentioned earlier during a discussion, the mongoose is one of the only known animals who can kill/eat snakes.
-Before we jump into any conclusions about Regina’s plans, we’re going to hope it doesn’t mean anything too serious such as her trying to bring Emma down.
-However, to us (mgcircles founders), it felt as a need to appear more superior.
+The Mongoose is one of the only known animals that can kill/eat snakes.
+Before we jump to any conclusions about Regina’s plans, we’re going to hope it doesn’t mean anything too seriously such as her trying to bring Emma down.
+However, to us, it felt like a need to appear superior.
 And at the end of the day, we’re tired of people bringing Emma down.
-Regina is a character who’s grown a lot within the last year, but some of her choices, and behavior towards Emma are simply uncalled for.
+Regina is a character who’s grown a lot within the last year, but some of her choices and behavior towards Emma are simply uncalled for.
 Just as we mentioned last week, we’re hoping Regina comes to the understanding that she must recognize her faults before pointing fingers at others.
 Her snark is highly entertaining at times, but more often than not lately, it’s a bit much.

 Even though we’re upset with the fact that Rumple is once again lying to Belle we’re a bit pleased because this could only mean more character growth for her.
 As great as it is that Belle always sees the best in him, it’s important not to be blinded by reality and what we actually want to see.
 Perhaps this will allow Belle to be more perceptive of her husband, thus making it easier for her to distinguish between fantasy and reality.
 Also, with Belle being more perceptive it wouldn’t be as easy to lie for Rumple and that would help him grow more and more as an honest man.